Parallel lives: A local-realistic interpretation of "nonlocal" boxes: The Many Faces of Locality

 Even though they were obviously not talking about Popescu-Rohrlich nonlocal boxes, the original 1935 argument of Einstein, Podolsky and Rosen (EPR) applies \emph{\mbox{mutatis} mutandis} to prove that, in the context of local hidden variable theories, the output of Bob's nonlocal box should be completely determined by the initial randomness shared between Alice's and Bob's boxes and by Bob's input (and vice versa, with Alice and Bob interchanged).

-\begin{enumerate} \item Suppose Alice pushes her input button first.\,\footnote{For simplicity, we ignore the fact that there would be no such thing as absolute time if we took account of relativity, so that the notion of who pushes the button first may be ill-defined; this has no impact on the current reasoning.} \item When she pushes her button, this cannot have any instantaneous effect on Bob's box, by the principle of locality. \item After seeing her output, Alice can know with certainty what colour Bob will see as a function of his input (even though she does not know which input he will choose).
+\begin{enumerate} \item Suppose Alice pushes her input button first.\,\footnote{For simplicity, we ignore the fact that there would be no such thing as absolute time if we took account of relativity, so that the notion of who pushes the button first may be ill-defined; this has no impact on the current reasoning because it is well-defined whether the effect of a button push can reach the other side before the other button is pushed.} \item When she pushes her button, this cannot have any instantaneous effect on Bob's box, by the principle of locality. \item After seeing her output, Alice can know with certainty what colour Bob will see as a function of his input (even though she does not know which input he will choose).
 For example, if Alice had pushed $1$ and seen green, she knows that if Bob chooses to push $0$ he will also see green, whereas if he chooses to push $1$ he will see red. \item Since it is possible for Alice to know with certainty what colour Bob will see when he pushes either button, and she can obtain this knowledge without influencing his system, it must be that his colour was \emph{predetermined} as a function of which button he would push.
 This predetermination can only come from the initial source of shared randomness, and errors could occur if it were influenced by local randomness at Bob's. \end{enumerate}